29ways/fewt/README.md

 A simple command that uses puppeteer to request a URL and calculates the total volume of resources downloaded as a result.

 The results are grouped by resource type.
-Values are returned in KB.
+By default values are returned in KB.

 ## Example